-All students should discuss possible work hours, start dates, and any on-boarding requirements with the field site representative within the first week after a placement has been formalized.
-Specific information regarding field placement hours and start dates is provided in Section V of this manual (Responsibilities of the Student).
-Students are expected to call or write the field site representative again in early to mid-August to confirm their current contact information, and the start date of their practicum.
+All students should discuss possible work hours, start dates, and any onboarding requirements with the practicum site representative within the first week after a placement has been formalized.
+Specific information regarding practicum placement hours and start dates is provided in Section V of this manual (Responsibilities of the Student).
+Students are expected to call or write the practicum site representative again in early to mid-August to confirm their current contact information and the start date of their practicum.
 While not frequent, placements sometimes change when, for example, a staff person goes on medical leave or accepts another position.
-In the event that any aspect of the plan becomes unclear or confusing at this or at any other point in this process, students should contact the Field Education Program immediately for assistance.
+If any aspect of the plan becomes unclear or confusing at this or any other point in this process, students should contact the Practicum Education Program immediately for assistance.

-III: CRITERIA FOR SELECTION OF FIELD SITES AND FIELD INSTRUCTORS
+III: CRITERIA FOR SELECTION OF PRACTICUM SITES AND PRACTICUM SUPERVISORS

-Selection and Responsibilities of Field Placement Sites
+Selection and Responsibilities of Practicum Placement Sites

-Field placement experiences occur in a variety of settings across New England.
-These include health, educational, criminal justice, mental health and a wide range of other settings where generalist and advanced clinical practice can be learned and applied.
-Students may work with individuals, families, groups, organizations, communities and governmental and non-governmental entities.
+Practicum placement experiences occur in a variety of settings across New England.
+These include health, education, criminal justice, mental health, and a wide range of other settings where generalist and advanced clinical practice can be learned and applied.
+Students may work with individuals, families, groups, organizations, communities, and governmental and non-governmental entities.
 Students have the opportunity to work with many diverse ethnic and cultural groups.
-The Social Work Department at Westfield State University partners with organizations and programs that are in alignment with the NASW Code of Ethics, provide a range of learning opportunities, and demonstrate commitment to student education by offering the skills, time, and knowledge of their staff to social work students.
+The Social Work Department at Westfield State University partners with organizations and programs that are in alignment with the NASW Code of Ethics, provides a range of learning opportunities, and demonstrate commitment to student education by offering the skills, time, and knowledge of their staff to social work students.

 Specific criteria used in the selection of agencies are as follows: